JuliaReach/MathematicalSystems.jl/docs/src/about.md

 ## Credits

-These persons have contributed to `Systems.jl` (in alphabetic order):
+These persons have contributed to `MathematicalSystems.jl` (in alphabetic order):

 - [Marcelo Forets](http://marcelo-forets.fr)
 - [Benoît Legat](https://perso.uclouvain.be/benoit.legat/)